3 easy steps for hitting your sales targets

 It’s too late to wait until the end of the month or the quarter when confronted with missed sales targets to find answers to these questions.

-“Many teams choose to publicly track progress on a whiteboard or in a weekly email,” Mason says.
+“Many teams choose to publicly track progress on a whiteboard or in a weekly email,” O'Shea says.
 “Sales people tend to be extroverted and competitive.
 It’s amazing how motivating it can be to hold them accountable.
 But do this in a positive way that drives team spirit.
 Always praise in public, criticize in private.”

 It should be apparent that developing and instituting a structured approach for guiding leads through your sales pipeline has nothing to do with selecting, using or optimizing a CRM platform to support your sales team.